 Instream shelter ratings are derived from two measurements: instream shelter complexity and instream shelter percent cover.
 The first is a value rating which provides a relative measure of the quality and composition of the shelter, and the second is a measure of the area of a habitat unit covered by shelter.
-The various types of instream shelter include LWD, small woody debris, boulders, root wads, terrestrial vegetation, aquatic vegetation, bedrock ledges and undercut banks.
-Of the Level II habitat types, pools and flatwater units had the highest shelter ratings each at 28.
-Of the Level III habitat types, scour pools had the highest shelter rating at 32.
+The various types of instream shelter include LWD, small woody debris, boulders, rootwads, terrestrial vegetation, aquatic vegetation, bedrock ledges and undercut banks.
+Of the Level II habitat types, pools had the highest shelter rating at 30.
+Of the Level III habitat types, scour pools had the highest shelter rating at 34.
 These values are low as shelter values of 80 or higher are considered optimal for good rearing habitat (Flosi and Reynolds 1994).